-For the next four days I sat on the deck of the ship, watching the changing landscapes, mesmerized by the sharp cliffs, small villages, and agile wooden boats helmed by local fishermen.
+For the next four days, I sat on the deck of the ship, watching the changing landscapes, mesmerised by the sharp cliffs, small villages, and agile wooden boats helmed by local fishermen.

 While I spent most of my time on the boat, we did have three shore excursions that were included in the trip.
 The first being Fengdu Ghost City, a tourist attraction with beautiful buildings, and a gauntlet of vendors selling everything from snacks to t-shirts.

-I was mildly fascinated by Fengdu, and totally enthralled by a small boat trip we took along the Shennong River where we were polled and shown where the river had swallowed up wooden docks and huts.
-It was an afternoon filled with interesting locals, and insights into river life before and after the dam, and spotting coffins balancing on wooden polls high up in the cliffs.
+I was mildly fascinated by Fengdu and totally enthralled by a small boat trip we took along the Shennong River where we were polled and shown where the river had swallowed up wooden docks and huts.
+It was an afternoon filled with interesting locals, and insights into river life before and after the dam, and spotting coffins balancing on wooden poles high up in the cliffs.

 My trip to China and up the Yangtze River was eye-opening.
 My first trip in a country where I didn’t speak the language.
 It was challenging at times, but I fell in love with the history and the culture.
 And I also cursed the entire country whenever a taxi driver would refuse to drive me somewhere.
 China is complex and full of history and culture.
 I just wish I had the time and money to explore China extensively.
 And the patience!!